tvk353/IPL-dashboard/README.md

-In this practice let's build a **IPL Dashboard App** by applying the concepts we have learned till now.
+In this project I  build a **IPL Dashboard App** by applying the concepts I have learned in React.

 ### Refer to images below: